Updated: Jun 21

 face mask & hand sanitiser!
 (COVID-19 is still lurking around)

 I also downloaded the NParks C2C mobile app.
-Its map will be useful for getting back on the trail if I wander off-course.
-Well, the app crashes a few times when it detects a nearby checkpoint, but after 5 or 6 retries, it begins to work normally.
+It has a map that will be useful for getting back on the trail if I wander off-course.
 There are reward points also for checking in at any of the checkpoints along the trail.
 This can add some entertainment to the otherwise monotonous hike.

-And I will be using my iPackTravel app, or the newly-published iPT MapTrail app, to map this long trail, which I did for all my hikings, and extract the relevant step count and, more importantly, the walked distance (for the hike only) from the Health app.
+And I will be using my own IPT MapTrail app to map this long trail, which I did for all my hikings, and extract the relevant step count and, more importantly, the walked distance (for the hike only) from the Health app.

 Hiking in Group / Solo